avaleror/argo-acm/README.md

 ## Prerequisite
 - 1+ managed-clusters
 - ArgoCD installed in the hub cluster (RH GitOps Operator)
-- Connectivity to this git repo
+- Connectivity to this git repo from Hub cluster.